 Chan Kiu joined the HKRep in 2012.
-He was nominated as Best Actor (Tragedy/Drama) for his performance as the otaku Lee Sik Kong in The Abandoned Harbour at the 25th Hong Kong Drama Awards.
-Other productions include 18/F Flat C (as Taxi Ko), Wait Until Dark (as Mike), In Times of Turmoil (as Lin Wenzhuo), The Diary of Song (as Li Kui), Speaking in Tongues (as Leon/Nick), Invisible Men (2020, as Sung Shui) and A Winter Funeral (as Lajcek Bobijcek).
-Chan also served as action choreographer in In Times of Turmoil and assistant to the director in Ladies, Bon Voyage – a Cabaret.
-His recent productions include The Finale of Mr. AD, A Dream Like a Dream, Pride, La Cage aux Folles, Castle of Glass, Hu Xueyan, my Dear (2018) and The Office.
+He was nominated as Best Actor (Tragedy/Drama) for his performance as the otaku Lee Sik Kong in The Abandoned Harbour at the 25th Hong Kong Drama Awards, and nominated as Best Supporting Actor (Comedy/Farce) for his performance as a restaurant manager in Confrontations at the 31st Hong Kong Drama Awards.
+Other productions include 18/F Flat C (as Taxi Ko), Wait Until Dark (as Mike), In Times of Turmoil (as Lin Wenzhuo), The Diary of Song (as Li Kui), Speaking in Tongues (as Leon/Nick), Invisible Men (2020, as Sung Shui), A Winter Funeral (as Lajcek Bobijcek) and That’s Not True (as Zookeeper) and Landing to Blossom (as Kwai).
+Chan also served as action choreographer in In Times of Turmoil, assistant to the director in Ladies, Bon Voyage – a Cabaret, and assistant director in Moscow Express.
+His recent productions include Moscow Express, Liu Rushi, my Dear, Scapin in Jiānghú, Chap.
+2023, All Good Things, The Top Restaurant, Confrontations, Love à la Zen, Road to Damascus, The Finale of Mr. AD and A Dream Like a Dream.

-Chan graduated with honours from the School of Drama, Hong Kong Academy for Performing Arts, majoring in acting.
+Chan graduated with honours from the School of Drama, The Hong Kong Academy for Performing Arts, majoring in acting.